WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-18-When-the-product-needs-to-change-to-remove-flake.markdown

 is hard-coded into the method.
 There is no way to externally override the random behavior and control it.
 There is also no way to change the method so it does something other than produce a random value.
+Maybe we want the randomness to have different distribution properties.
+Maybe we want the choice to be based on something entirely different.
 Maybe what we want is the ability to enumerate over all possible values for __DataSchema__ and each call to the method would get the next.
 We need a way to control that behavior.